 Why Choose Our Program?

-Two program tracks are offered including a Full Traditional day time track and a part time Hybrid Program which is the only hybrid program offered in the state of Washington.
+Two program tracks are offered including a Traditional full time track and a Hybrid Program track which is the only hybrid program offered in the state of Washington.

 - Curriculum Design is well integrated into each course